Jip-Hop/switch/source_code/Menu_dish.txt

 2 - Choose ProRes render settings.
 Default is ProRes4444.
 Do NOT hit render" echo "
 3 - When done save your aep project settings template to your ProRes4444 folder and close AE.
 The template
     can be reused or altered when required.
-Rerun Switch" echo "
+Rerun cr2hdr.app" echo "
 4 - Change acr settings by applying changes to the first file in every dng sequence.
 This step
     is done OUTSIDE after effects" echo "
-5 - Run Switch"
+5 - Run cr2hdr.app"
 echo $(tput bold)$(tput setaf 1)"

 Important$(tput sgr0)"